-This report sets out the work undertaken in relation to the 2021-22 financial year with work undertaken initially at our offices, together with our on-site visit on 26th May 2022 following closure of the year's accounts.
-We wish to thank the Finance, HR & Lettings Manager for assisting the process, providing all necessary documentation in either hard copy or electronic format to facilitate completion of our review for the year and sign off of the IA Certificate in the year's AGAR.
+This report sets out the work undertaken in relation to the 2022-23 financial year with work undertaken initially at our offices, together with our on-site visit on 11th May 2023 following closure of the year's accounts.
+We wish to thank the Finance, HR & Lettings Manager for assisting the process, providing all necessary documentation in either hard copy or electronic format to facilitate the conduct and completion of our review for the year and sign off of the IA Certificate in the year's AGAR.